 NoteCustom email templates created via the "copy" function in the Notification templates editor include a table with invisible borders.
 You can use this table and delete the text as necessary.
 Learn how to create a Custom template

-Keep your emails out of spam
+Keep your emails out of Spam folders

-- Avoid writing phrases in ALL CAPS: Writing in all caps is seen as shouting and is a potential spam trigger.
+- Avoid writing phrases in ALL CAPS: Writing in all caps is seen as shouting and is a potential Spam trigger.

 - Keep your text simple: The majority of your email should be written in black text with a normal-sized font.
 Large fonts and colors should be used sparingly.
-Text written in large fonts and in bright colors is a potential spam trigger.
+Text written in large fonts and in bright colors is a potential Spam trigger.

-- Avoid using lots of images: This is a potential spam trigger and it also takes away from your message.
+- Avoid using lots of images: This is a potential Spam trigger, and it also takes away from your message.

 Increase the chances of your emails being opened and read

 - Keep the message short: Some of your Users and Customers receive hundreds of email messages a day.
 They don’t have time to read extra stuff.
-They simply want to get the information they need and move on.
+They simply want to get the information they need and to move on.

 - Avoid marketing-speak: Messages that are to-the-point are better received.
-Anyone receiving a booking related-email from you is already engaged and does not need to be inundated with marketing messages.
+Anyone receiving a booking-related email from you is already engaged and does not need to be inundated with marketing messages.

 Best practices for advanced Users working in HTML mode

-- Use standards compliant HTML and avoid shortcuts.
+- Use standards-compliant HTML and avoid shortcuts.